xqyww123/bridge.cr/README.md

   include Bridge::Host

   directory getter dog : Dog
-  # A directory is a getter or any method returns Host
+  # A directory is a getter or any method returns Host.
-  # while "path/to/api" corresponds to `path.to.api`.
+  # It maps path "path/to/api" to interface `path.to.api`.
   # Currently path with arguments like "book/:id/get" isn't supported, but it's on the plan.

   def initialize(@dog)